Teams Phone Connector SIP Trunk Configuration Step-By-Step Guide

 Action Buttons

 Update Users button: Lets you update selected configured trunk Users.
-When button is clicked, it shows you checkboxes so you could select multiple users to update.
-See Updating Trunk Users section below for more on this.
+When the button is clicked, it shows you checkboxes so you can select multiple users to update.
+See the Updating Trunk Users section below for more on this.

 The Disable Users button lets you disable selected configured trunk users.
 When the button is clicked, it shows checkboxes so you can select multiple users to delete.
 Disabling users are moved to a Disabled Users list.